emrereyiz/code-macpoint/README.md

 # code-macpoint
 Personal web site.
 PSD to HTML.
-I'm using with task manager and a few modules clean design development.
+I'm using with task manager and a few modules for clean design development.

 Bower
 Grunt